Community and transformation work

 Through my growing awareness of the powerful strand of prophetic, liberating thought within Christian tradition and particularly in the Bible, I have come to understand that God is calling me to counter racist, discriminatory and patriarchal traditions.
 As a psychologist who works with middle-class people and people from disadvantaged communities I am aware of the devastating effect of these oppressive ideologies on the lives of South African people and how religious teaching support many of these ideologies.

-I now spend a lot of my time doing advocacy work within the DR Church – right in the midst of where the majority of my people, the white Afrikaners, still worship.
+I spend a lot of my time and energy doing advocacy work within the DR Church – right in the midst of where the majority of my people, the white Afrikaners, still worship.
 This is neither an easy nor a comfortable call.
 In 2006, at the age of 49, I served in an office of the church for the first time.
 I served as an elder and became vice- and later chairperson of the church counsel of the Helderberg Dutch Reformed congregation in Somerset West, a leadership that is still male dominated.
 I was co-opted to serve on the executive of the Western Cape synod in 2007 – a step to redress the gender imbalance within the leadership structures – where six men and one woman were serving when I joined.
 In 2011 and again in 2015 I was elected on the executive of the Western Cape synod.
 I have been elected to serve on the Moderamen of the General Synod for the third term of office in 2015.
 The Dutch Reformed Church is struggling to transcend its racist past.
 The leadership is still dominated by men.
 Church unification is a long and complex process.
 In 2013 – 2015 I served on a committee of the General Synod tasked to advice the General Synod on same-sex unions.
 A decision was passed by the General Synod in October 2015 to ordain ministers who are in same-sex unions and to give ministers in the Dutch Reformed Church the option of blessing same-sex unions.
-I serve as chairperson of the management team of the Season of Human dignity of the four churches in the family of Dutch Reformed Churches.
+I served as chairperson of the management team of the Season of Human dignity of the four churches in the family of Dutch Reformed Churches for two years.